 - Is the location convenient and close by or do I need to drive a distance to get to the facility?

 Sign up for special walking events such as 5K walks.
-These not only provide a great walk the day of the event but it also provides new ideas for a walking route as well as a chance to get to know other walkers and find out where they walk.
+These not only provide a great walk on the day of the event, but they also provide new ideas for a walking route as well as a chance to get to know other walkers and find out where they walk.